Jimmy Barry

 James Curran Barry (March 7, 1870 – April 4, 1943) was an American boxer who held the world bantamweight championship from 1894 to 1899.
-Commonly referred to as "The Little Tiger", Barry retired undefeated with a record of 59–0–10.
+Commonly referred to as "The Little Tiger", Barry retired undefeated with a record of 59–0–10, the most wins of any undefeated world boxing champion.
 He was inducted into The Ring magazine Hall of Fame in 2000.

 Career

-He was born in Goose Island on the North Side of Chicago, Illinois, on March 7, 1870, to Garrett and Mary Barry.
+He was born on Goose Island, on the North Side of Chicago, Illinois, on March 7, 1870, to Garrett and Mary Barry.
 He learned to box in rough schoolboy bouts, but trained for the profession in earnest by 13 when he began taking lessons at McGurn's Handball Courts in Chicago.
 He soon came under the tutelage of former featherweight title claimant Harry Gilmore who was impressed with his two handed power and knowledge of fundamentals.
 An exceptional trainer, Gilmore also had future bantamweight champion Harry Forbes as a disciple during this period.
 When Barry's father died in 1885, Gilmore started him on his amateur career at 15.
 In 1891 Barry knocked out Jack Larson, who had more experience and a weight advantage of 10 lb.
 Not long after his win, Barry came under the management of Charles "Parson" Davies, who was hoping to mold his protege into the new bantamweight champion.
 Barry turned professional with Davies' assistance by 1890, and fought extensively in that year and the next, though many of his bouts were exhibitions.